astronomer/docs/astro/astro-support.md

     - **Problem Statement**: Enter a description of the issue you are experiencing.
 Provide as much detail as possible.
     - **Workspace**: Optional.
 Select the Workspace where the issue is occurring.
 This list is auto-populated when you submit a support request from a Workspace or a Deployment.
     - **Deployment**: Optional.
 Select the Deployment where the issue is occurring.
-This list is auto-populated when you submit a support request from a Workspace or a Deployment.
+This list is auto-populated when you submit a support request from a Deployment.
+If you submit it from the Workspace view, you'll be prompted to select from the list of Deployments in that Workspace.
     - **Problem Start**: Optional.
 Select the date and time the issue started.
     - **Description**: Enter a thorough description of the issue.
 Provide as much detail as possible.
     - **Priority**: Select the severity of your issue based on how the issue is affecting your organization.
 For severity level explanations, see [Best Practices for Submitting Support Requests](astro-support.md#best-practices-for-support-request-submissions).